inmanta/inmanta-docker/README.md

 ## Deploy the orchestrator with an ssh sidecar

-:bulb: **To give access to your used in the ssh sidecar, you must provide some public key that will be installed in the container.
+:warning: **To give access to your used in the ssh sidecar, you must provide some public key that will be installed in the container.
 You can do this using the INMANTA_AUTHORIZED_KEYS environment variable.**

-:bulb: Once deployed, you can figure out the ip of the ssh sidecar by inspecting the ssh sidecar container: `docker inspect inmanta-ssh-sidecar`.
-To ssh inside the container, you can then use this one liner: `ssh inmanta@$(docker inspect -f '{{range .NetworkSettings.Networks}}{{print .IPAddress}}{{end}}' inmanta-ssh-sidecar)`.
-Alternatively, you can also ssh in the container using the bind port of the container on the host: `ssh -p "${INMANTA_SSH_SIDECAR_PORT:-2222}" "inmanta@${INMANTA_SSH_SIDECAR_IP:-127.0.0.1}"`.

 ```bash
 export INMANTA_ORCHESTRATOR_IMAGE="..."